Feneg/z3-tracker/README.md

 ##### Resetting

 The Reset button clears all progress *and deletes the autosave*.
-Note that changing any settings will not cause a reset (but vigorously switching between entrance randomiser and Retro will probably cause some display issues).
+Note that changing settings will not cause a reset (but vigorously switching between entrance randomiser and Retro will probably cause some display issues).

 ### Issues/bugs

 A project like this will always come with a plethora of bugs -- especially on weirder settings.
 However, there are a few areas where users should be especially careful:

-* Inverted crossworld shuffle (and inverted in general) probably hass issues for locations which require Moon Pearl.
+* Inverted crossworld shuffle (and inverted in general) probably has issues for locations which require Moon Pearl.
 This is just a matter of me forgetting some bush or pot somewhere.
-(Although there still remains one big issue with the tracking mechanic I need to work on.)
 * Support for glitched modes is limited.
 I do not wish to claim to be an authority on the rules applying to these modes, so I only included glitches which are clearly part of the item randomiser code -- which means not very many, since that code is not designed to contain such information.
 Major glitches especially mostly boils down to frame clipping without Pegasus Shoes and Bottle Music.
 * Hearts and Bottles beyond the first one are currently not tracked.
-This is mostly an issue in basic item placement where a few dungeons and bosses require a certain number of hearts and bottles.
+This is only an issue in basic item placement where a few dungeons and bosses require a certain number of hearts and bottles.
 Some of these will therefore be marked as available earlier than they should.
 * The rulesets for small keys don't strictly follow the randomiser's approach of 'most stupid use' possible, although it doesn't necessarily assume the smartest one either.
 * Insanity entrance shuffle is not supported.
 While z3-tracker internally knows the difference between going in and going out, I couldn't come up with a good user interface.
 * Possession of bombs (or rather the ability to damage enemies) isn't consistently checked (but the randomiser assumes bombs to always be available anyway).